 At the same time, get to know as many people in your industry as possible as any contacts you make could prove very useful in the future.

-For homeowners, the monthly mortgage is their biggest expense and one of the first ones to be concerned about if you lose your job.
+For many homeowners, the monthly mortgage is their biggest expense and one of the first ones to be concerned about if you lose your job.

-However, if you had an income protection policy in place before the pandemic started, you be able to make a claim.
+However, if you had an income protection policy in place before the pandemic started, you should be able to make a claim.
 Be sure to contact your provider to be clear about exactly what you'd be covered for.